 - ½ teaspoon dried basil

 - 2 tablespoon olive oil

 - Place all your peppers, onions, and smashed garlic in a large bowl.
-Add the herbs, salt, and olive oil and toss to evenly coat everything.
+Add the herbs, salt, pepper, and olive oil and toss to evenly coat everything.

 The nutritional and caloric information shown is an estimate provided by an online nutrition calculator.
 It does not assert or suggest that readers should or should not count calories, and should not be considered a substitute for a professional nutritionist’s or doctor’s counseling.